Commendation & Complaint Form

 Normally a supervisory officer will visit you on an informal basis to tell you about the complaints procedure and to give you the opportunity to discuss your complaint.
 Whenever possible, the supervisory officer will explain why the officer, subject to the complaint, took a certain course of action.
 In addition, the supervisory officer will explain what the officer's duties were, what the police powers were, and the context in which the officer acted.
-Experience has shown that many people are unaware of the limitations of police authority and that an explanation provided by a supervisory officer may help to clarify the situation`.
+Experience has shown that many people are unaware of the limitations of police authority and that an explanation provided by a supervisory officer may help to clarify the situation.

 If you are satisfied with the explanation given by the supervisory officer, your complaint will proceed no further.
 A record will be maintained of what has taken place.
 Any allegation of criminal conduct or policy violation would not be subject to informal resolution and will be considered a formal complaint.
 A formal compliant will be written or typed on a form provided by the police department and signed by you.
-This for is also available online.
+This form is also available online.

 Who Will Investigate My Complaint?

 Internal Affairs is a staff function of the Office of the Chief of Police.
 The function is staffed only as there are cases requiring action.
-The selection of an official to investigate a complaint will be made by the Chief of Police or his designee.
+The selection of an official to investigate a complaint will be made by the Chief of Police or their designee.